oracle/coherence/README.md

 battle-hardened core of the product that enables it to be seamlessly deployed and adapted within any ecosystem.

 At a high level, Coherence provides an implementation of the familiar `Map<K,V>` interface but rather than storing the associated data in the local process it is partitioned (or sharded) across a number of designated remote nodes.
 This partitioning enables applications to not only distribute (and therefore scale) their storage across multiple processes, machines, racks, and data centers but also to perform grid-based processing to truly harness the CPU resources of the machines.

 The Coherence interface `NamedCache<K,V>` (an extension of `Map<K,V>) provides methods to query, aggregate (map/reduce style) and compute (send functions to storage nodes for locally executed mutations) the data set.
-These capabilities, in addition to numerous other features, allow Coherence to be used as a framework to write robust, distributed applications.
+These capabilities, in addition to numerous other features, enable Coherence to be used as a framework for writing robust, distributed applications.

 ## <a name="acquire"></a>How to Get Coherence Community Edition

 <!-- When a user is required to perform an action, Oracle recommends to use a Gerund (where possible)Downloading, Installing, Configuring, Obtaining in this case.
 "Obtaining Coherence Community Edition -->

 As Coherence is generally embedded into an application by using Coherence APIs, the natural place to consume this dependency is from Maven:

 ```xml
 <dependencies>